fvergaracl/GAME/README.md

 ### How to run local environment

-- `docker-compose -f docker-compose-dev.yml up --build  -d`
+- `docker-compose -f docker-compose-dev.yml up --build`

 It will reload automatically when changes are detected